Arie Belldegrun: Career

 In 2017, Belldegrun became the co-founder and senior managing director of Vida Ventures, a Boston-based life sciences investment firm that consists of scientists, physicians, entrepreneurs, and investors passionate about building and funding breakthroughs in biomedicine.
 Vida Ventures has a bicoastal presence.
 In June 2021, Vida Ventures closed its third fund (Vida Ventures III) with $825 million.
 Vida Ventures currently has approximately $1.7 billion in assets under management.

 In 2017, Belldegrun co-founded and serves as the executive chairman of Allogene Therapeutics, a San Francisco-based biotechnology company.
 Allogene has raised $300 in Series A fundraising, and $120 million in a private financing round.
 On October 11, 2018, Allogene Therapeutics raised $324 million in an initial public offering on the NASDAQ, listing under the ticker "ALLO".

 In July 2019, it was reported that Bellco Capital, Belldegrun's family office, has entered into a joint venture with Tishman Speyer to start Breakthrough Properties.
 Belldegrun serves as the co-chairman, while his son, Dan, is the company's CEO.
 The company purchased its first property in Boston's Seaport District for $80 million.
 In November 2020, Breakthrough Properties closed its first fund (Breakthrough Life Science Property Fund) with $1 billion.

 In May 2021, it was reported that Belldegrun's Bellco Capital is co-sponsoring the $2.5 billion merger of Ginkgo Bioworks with Soaring Eagle Acquisition Corp. (a SPAC), with a pre-money valuation of $15 billion.
 Ginkgo Bioworks is now trading on the NYSE under the ticker "DNA".
 Belldegrun serves on the board of directors of Ginkgo Bioworks.

-Belldegrun also serves on the board of directors of Kronos Bio, Fosun Kite, UroGen Pharma, Pontifax, ByHeart and IconOVir Bio.
-In the past, he served on the board of directors of Teva Pharmaceuticals, Cell Design Labs, Arno Therapeutics, SonaCare Medical, Roei Medical Technologies, Oncura, Nile Therapeutics, Hana Biosciences, Paramount Acquisition Corp and Chem Rx Corp.